PrincipleStudios/principle-studios-openapi-generators/generators/dotnetcore-server-interfaces/readme.md

 Prerequisites:

-    Dotnot CLI v3.1 or higher
+    .NET CLI 6.0 or higher

 To build: